mikblack/GENE360-PopDiv/GENE360-popDiv.md

 load('subPopColours.RData')
 ```

-will provide two colour objects: `sbCols` and `subPopCol`, which you
+will provide two colour objects: `spCols` and `subPopCol`, which you
 should be able to use to generate a PCA plot with the points coloured by
 sub-population.